-I’m sure you’ve heard the chatter around chatbots over the last few years, and worldwide interest shows no sign of slowing down.
+I’m sure you’ve heard the chatter around chatbots over the last few years, and worldwide interest shows no sign of slowing down especially with the rise of AI in the last year.
 Google Trends shows an upward trend in search volume, and you can see clear evidence of this in the graph below.

 Source: Google Trends